-Windows users who aren’t happy with the way default Start menu handles native and installed programs and users who are looking for a way to improve the default Start menu with some cool features should check out Handy Start menu.
+Windows users who aren’t happy with the way default Start menu handles native and installed programs and users who are looking for a way to improve the default Start menu with some cool features should check out the Handy Start menu.

-When you install the Handy Start Menu it automatically activates the better Start menu.
+When you install the Handy Start Menu, it automatically activates the better Start menu.
 Simply click on All Programs in the Start menu to see the Handy Start Menu in action.

 Besides, this software also lets you keep all installed software up-to-date by notifying you about software updates.
-This feature is turned off by default but you can enable the same under settings by ticking the Check for the installed programs and notify about the newer versions option.
+This feature is turned off by default, but you can enable the same under settings by ticking the Check for the installed programs and notify about the newer versions option.